themisir/themisir.com/content/posts/c-sharp-codegen.md

 }
 ```

-To access list of messages from generator's Execute method you can do the following:
+to access wist of messages fwom genewatow's e-exekawaii~ m-method you c-can do the fowwowing:

 ```csharp
 public void Execute(GeneratorExecutionContext context)